Activities & Sports

-There are Activity Centers at The Royal Cancun, The Royal Sands, The Royal Caribbean, also serving The Royal Islander in Cancun, and The Royal Haciendas in the Riviera Maya.
+There are Activity Centers at The Royal Cancun, The Royal Sands and The Royal Islander in Cancun, and The Royal Haciendas in the Riviera Maya.

-If you are planning a Cancun family vacation at The Royal Sands, The Royal Cancun, The Royal Caribbean or at The Royal Haciendas, one of the top Playa del Carmen resorts, there’s even more fun in store for your children at the Kids Club.
+If you are planning a Cancun family vacation at The Royal Sands, The Royal Cancun or at The Royal Haciendas, one of the top Playa del Carmen resorts, there’s even more fun in store for your children at the Kids Club.

 The Kids Club offers fun activities, games, sports, movies and arts and crafts to keep your children entertained all day long.
 They’ll have so much fun they won’t want to leave!
 Activities during the day and early evening for children aged between four and 12 years.

 While your children are enjoying Kids Club activities, you can relax on the beach, play a round of golf, visit the Spa or enjoy lunch and a spot of shopping.